nantawat23308/graph_agent/README.md

 4.  **Researcher Agent**: These agents conduct the actual research using a variety of tools, such as web search and a Milvus vector database.
 5.  **Draft Report**: The findings from the researcher agents are used to generate a draft report.
 6.  **Final Report Generation**: The draft report is then refined and formatted to produce the final, comprehensive report.

+### RAG Agent

+The RAG agent is a self-correcting agent that uses a graph-based workflow to answer questions.
+The workflow is as follows:

+1.  **Retrieve**: The agent retrieves relevant documents from the Milvus vector database.
+2.  **Grade Documents**: The agent grades the relevance of the retrieved documents.
+If the documents are not relevant, it will rewrite the query and try again.
+3.  **Generate**: The agent generates an answer based on the retrieved documents.
+4.  **Grade Generation**: The agent grades the generated answer for hallucinations and relevance.
+If the answer is not satisfactory, it will try to generate a new one.

 ### Flowchart Deep Research Agent